matteote/spanner-graph-workshop/module04/README.md

 ```

-Create a storage bucket.
+#### Create a storage bucket

+Modify the following script:

+- Set `REGION` to the desired region.
-Set the region as needed in `REGION` and provide a globally unique name for the bucket in `BUCKET_NAME`.
+- Set `BUCKET_NAME` to a globally unique name for the bucket.

+Once done, run the script.

 ```shell
 REGION=europe-west1